 How do I make my first backdoor roth IRA?
 That’s a great question.
-If you want a step by step tutorial for backdoor roth IRA contributions, this post is here to help.
-This post runs you through how it works at Vanguard, though it is likely similar at other investment companies.
+If you want a step by step tutorial for your first backdoor roth IRA contributions, this post is here to help.
+We will run through how it works at Vanguard, though it is likely similar at other investment companies.

-Many tutorials will instruct you on how to perform a Backdoor Roth Conversion, discuss the necessary items (step transaction doctrine, etc).
-I, unfortunately, ran into several snags because it was my very first time and most of the tutorial I found were for people who already had a Roth IRA set up.
+Many tutorials will instruct you on how to perform a Backdoor Roth Conversion.
+Many discuss some of the necessary items (step transaction doctrine, etc).
+I, unfortunately, ran into several snags because it was my very first time and most of the tutorials that I found were for people who already had a Roth IRA set up.

 It was not straightforward at all, but utilizing a backdoor Roth conversion is vital to building wealth for high-income earners.